mojtabaOstovari/BasicProgramming-fall2020/README.md

 Department of Mathematical Sciences at Sharif University of Technology
 <center><img src=".\Images\SUT.png" alt="" border='3' height='150' width='150' /></center>

 # Course Description

 In this course,...

+# Final Exam
+Sunday 1399/11/05, 9:00 AM
+<br>More information including subjects and solution will be published later.

+# Class Time and Location
+* Sunday and Tuesday 10:30-12:30 AM and Wednesday 1:00-3:00 PM.
+<br>The class is being held virtually.
+To access the link to the class, please refer to <a href="https://cw.sharif.edu/">https://cw.sharif.edu/</a>.

 # Presentation Team